Kyle Isbel Preview, Player Props: Royals vs. Blue Jays

-The Kansas City Royals and Kyle Isbel (.323 slugging percentage over his past 10 games, including one homer), take on starter Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Friday at 7:07 PM ET.
+On Sunday, Kyle Isbel (hitting .138 in his past 10 games) and the Kansas City Royals face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
+First pitch is at 1:37 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the White Sox.
+He had a hitless showing in his last game (0-for-2) against the Blue Jays.

 Kyle Isbel Game Info & Props vs. the Blue Jays